syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Editing.md

 ## Cell Edit Template

-On editing the column values, custom editor can be created by using `EditTemplate` property of `Columns`.
+On editing the column values, custom editor can be created by using `edit-template` property of `e-columns`.
 It has three functions, they are

 1. `Create` - It is used to create the control at time of initialize.
 2. `Read` - It is used to read the input value at time of save.